-Unlike competing for DMR radios, the channel change is limited to only 16 positions.
+Unlike competing for DMR radios, switching memory channels is only up to 16 positions.
 And while the grip is not made of good-quality material like in many mobile radios, they can be used wearing mittens or gloves.
 It also comes with a belt clip to secure the unit.
-Fortunately, you will receive all the information on the display screen, making it easier for users to read.
+Fortunately, you will receive all the information from the screen.

-This UHF version has two antennas – a wideband whip antenna and a stubby antenna.
-While the wideband whip antenna has more performance than a stubby antenna, it will be less portable.
-The MD-380 has a standard female connector, which makes it easier to connect to an external antenna with an SMA male adapter.
+This UHF version has two antennas – wideband whip and stubby.
+While the whip performs better than a stubby one, it will be less portable.
+The MD-380 has a standard female connector, which makes it easier to attach with an external antenna with an SMA male adapter.

 - Improved battery meter to monitor battery life